SwanseaU-TTW/csc337_coursework1/README.md

 any other format.
 Make sure extracting this zip file properly recreates this directory.

-You are required to
-upload the zip file to Canvas.
+You are required to upload the zip file to Canvas. **If you only submit the code or the pdf then you will receive a mark of 0**

 ## Creating a pdf from VS Code preview